hertheim/IS-211-SuperMarket/README.md

 ### Hand in

-Hand in your programming project in a zip- or jar-file, in the hand-in folder in fronter.
+Hand in your programming project as Github repository.
 The deadline is specified in the course plan and in the hand-in folder.

-A skeleton project that can be used as a starting point will be published in a couple of days